IBM/example-bank-toolchain/README.md

 Save the Management server and API key from above, they will be used in subsequent steps.

-> Note: The README.md of the main branch describes the App ID creation and setup in more detail, if you want to learn how the script sets up this service.
+> Note: The README.md of the [example-bank repo](https://github.com/IBM/example-bank) describes the App ID creation and setup in more detail, if you want to learn how the script sets up this service.

 ### 5. Create required secrets in OpenShift project